 A relative newcomer to the American Rabbit Breeders Association, Lionheads were first recognized as a pure breed only as recently as 2014.
-Having been in the United States for less than thirty years, they are quickly becoming a crowd favorite due in large part to their shockingly styled fur and petite size.
+Having been in the United States of America for less than thirty years, they are quickly becoming a crowd favorite due in large part to their shockingly styled fur and petite size.
 While Lionheads have a long way to go before reaching the popularity of Holland Lops for show purposes, they still easily sell for around $100 with an included pedigree.

 4. Mini Rex

-Heir to the king of all-time most expensive rabbits, the Mini Rex vies with the Holland Lop for both most popular (and most expensive) rabbit today.
+Heir to the king of all-time most expensive rabbits, the Mini Rex vies with the Holland Lop for both the most popular (and most expensive) rabbit today.
 Commonly kept as show rabbits and house pets, their velvety soft, densely plush coats have won them legions of adoring fans.
-Like the Holland Lop, Mini Rexes with pedigree from a nationally recognized family routinely sell for $250 or more.
+Like the Holland Lop, Mini Rexes with a pedigree from a nationally recognized family routinely sell for $250 or more.

 5. Netherland Dwarf

 Petite and packed with energy, the spunky Netherland Dwarf has lent its genetics to miniaturizing many a breed of rabbit.
 Available in a huge variety of colors and coat patterns, it rounds out the top three most popular show rabbit breeds alongside the Holland Lop and Mini Rex.
-Slightly more common than its two competitors for most popular rabbit breed, well pedigreed examples from established bloodlines sell for between $100 and $200.
+Slightly more common than its two competitors for the most popular rabbit breed, well-pedigreed examples from established bloodlines sell for between $100 and $200.

 In her book, Rabbit Breeds: The Pocket Guide to 49 Essential Breeds, author Lynn M. Stone cites that a male/female pair of Rex Rabbits could cost as much as $1500 in 1930 – the equivalent of almost 22 thousand dollars today, or over 10 thousand dollars per rabbit!
 While even the most well-pedigreed Rex will cost nothing close to this today, its heritage and title live on in its genes.